top of page

 • Should I keep a handicap & how do I do this?

-For WAG, maintaining a handicap is optional.
+Since WAG rounds are Scramble events (hit the group's best shot), you won't be able to use the score for the purposes of a personal handicap.
 However, if you’re interested in eventually participating in competitive women’s tournaments, keeping a handicap might be beneficial.
 To establish a handicap, contact Golf Canada; they will set up an account for you (for a fee).
-Be sure to record your scores using their app and submit them within 24 hours, as weather conditions (like wind) can affect your score.
+Be sure to record your personal scores using their app and submit them within 24 hours, as weather conditions (like wind) can affect your score.

 • What do I do if I don’t have equipment?